eProsima/DDS-Router/docs/rst/user_manual/getting_started.rst

 Getting Started
 ###############

-|ddsrouter| is a cross-platform non-graphic application developed by eProsima and powered by Fast DDS
+|ddsrouter| is a cross-platform non-graphical application developed by eProsima and powered by Fast DDS
-that allow to create a communication bridge that connects two DDS networks that otherwise would be isolated.
+that allows to create a communication bridge that connects two DDS networks that otherwise would be isolated.
-The main use case of the |ddsrouter| is to communicate two DDS networks that are physically or virtually separated and belong to different LANs, allowing those entities to publish and subscribe to local and remote topics indistinctly.
+The main use case of the |ddsrouter| is to communicate two DDS networks that are physically or virtually separated and belong to different LANs, allowing the entities of each network to publish and subscribe to local and remote topics indistinctly.

 Project Overview
 ================

-The |ddsrouter| is an application that internally run :term:`Participants <Participant>`, that are an abstraction of DDS :term:`DomainParticipants <DomainParticipant>`.
+The |ddsrouter| is an application that internally run :term:`Participants <Participant>`, which are an abstraction of DDS :term:`DomainParticipants <DomainParticipant>`.
-Each one of these Participants is an communication interface: a "door" to a specific DDS network configuration.
+Each one of these Participants is an communication interface, a "door" to a specific DDS network configuration.
 These Participants allow the application to connect to different DDS networks at the same time.
-Every time one of these Participants receives a message from the DDS network it is connected, it will forward the data and the source of this message through the other Participants.
+Every time one of these Participants receives a message from the DDS network to which they are connected, they will forward the data and the source of this message through the other Participants.
-In which DDS configurations and which topics the |ddsrouter| will work depends on the initial :ref:`DDS Router configuration <user_manual_configuration>`.
+The |ddsrouter| configuration and the topics in which it operates depends on the initial :ref:`DDS Router configuration <user_manual_configuration>`.

 The following schema represents a |ddsrouter| local use case.
-In this scenario, we have different DDS networks that are isolated one to each other, due to Transport Protocol (UDP, TCP, etc.), Discovery Protocol (Simple, Discovery Server, etc.) or by DDS :term:`Domain Id`.
+This scenario presents different DDS networks that are isolated one to each other due to the Transport Protocol (UDP, TCP, etc.), the Discovery Protocol (Simple, Discovery Server, etc.) or the DDS :term:`Domain Id` used by each DDS entity.
-Configuring the |ddsrouter| to have 4 different Participants, each of them using one of the different scenario configurations, will create internally 4 Participants.
+Configuring the |ddsrouter| to have 4 different Participants, each of them configured for one isolated DDS network, will create internally 4 Participants.
 All the data that arrives to one of the Participants will be forwarded through the others, allowing all the machines to connect to each other independently of their different configurations.